huntergps/handbook-docs/Fuse/01 - Getting Started.md

 ## Preview

-Fuse has excellent support for getting a live preview of the edits you make, both in a desktop based simulator and on the devices you decide to target.
-These previews can run simultaneously, so you no longer need to build your project for specific devices between edits; just save and they will appear instantly on the device(s).
+Live preview is a key feature of Fuse.
+You can live preview simultaneously on multiple devices (and in the desktop simulator), so you no longer need to build your project for specific devices between edits; just save and they will appear instantly all of your devices.

 > ### iOS